 Ce restaurant qui existe depuis plus de 25 ans est passé par une période de renouveau qui a ramené l'excellence qu'il a connue dans les années 1980.
 Le cadre est l'historique Vieux-Montréal et le décor s'y prête avec ses chaises tapissées, ses rideaux bourgogne et ses panneaux de bois foncé.
 Le menu demeure français classique et met l'emphase sur les fruits de mer.
 Les plats comprennent des coquilles Saint-Jacques grillées et du homard en sauce homardine (CAD30).
 Le service est efficace et un repas pour deux, sans compter le vin ni le pourboire, atteint les CAD100.
 La terrasse est ouverte tous les jours de midi à minuit.

-If you need to see the real meaning of libation, head to La Champagnerie.
-The lounge has over 50 wines on the menu, in addition they also serve champagnes and cocktails.
-The place has a wonderful ambiance with enthusiastic crowd and excellent service.
+If you need to see the real meaning of libation, head to Maison Saint-Paul.
+The lounge has over dozens of wine varieties on the menu.
+In addition they also serve champagnes and cocktails.
+The place has a wonderful ambiance with an enthusiastic crowd and excellent service.
 The decor is old school with wood flooring and exposed-brick walls that make the place a bit rustic.
-If you are a wine enthusiast order your favorites but if you wish to be adventurous, La Champagnerie will spoil you with choices.
-Rely on their friendly staff for suggestions, they will not disappoint you.
-A decent food menu is also available to complement the drinks.
+If you are a wine enthusiast then you can order your favorites but if you wish to be adventurous, Maison Saint-Paul will spoil you with choices.
+A wonderful food menu, with a heavy focus on steaks and other meats delicacies is also available to complement the drinks.

 A trip to Quebec is incomplete without sampling the traditional Canadian dish, poutine, which originated in this state.
 Montréal Poutine is one of the best places in the city to sample this specialty.
 Select from signature poutines like Italian sausage, smoked meat, bacon, fried onions and mushrooms.
 Other items on the menu include avocado fries, nachos, smoked meat platter, burgers and pizzas.
 Dine in their charming decor or get a table out on their corner street patio.